Aspen Winter X Games adds video-game tournament to its menu

-X Games title sponsor ESPN, along with Major League Gaming, announced this week that the new offering — MLG X Games Aspen Counter-Strike: Global Offensive Invitational — will be held as part of the Jan.
+X Games title sponsor ESPN, along with Major League Gaming, announced Tuesday that the new offering — MLG X Games Aspen Counter-Strike: Global Offensive Invitational — will be held as part of the Jan.
 23 to 25 event.

 Just like the athletes who earn medals for their high-flying feats, medals will be awarded to members of the winning teams in Counter-Strike: Global Offensive, a multiplayer PC video game pitting teams of terrorists and counterterrorists against each other.

 Teams will compete inside a tent that will be erected in front of the Inn at Aspen, located at the base of Buttermilk, said Tim Reed, ESPN X Games vice president of events and content.
 While there is no admission fee to the Winter X Games, the video-game tourney will command $100 per person.

 The gaming invitational is part of an ongoing effort by the X Games to expand its content for a broadening audience, Reed said.

 “We’ve always had sports as the main component, and it still remains the backbone,” Reed said.
 “But we want to provide a broader range of content and experience for our fans.
 Bringing in things like gaming or music are obviously a part of the youth lifestyle.”

 Aspen will be the second X Games venue for a gaming tournament.
 At this year’s Summer X Games in Austin, Texas, ESPN and MLG partnered to put on an invitational tournament for the game Call of Duty: Ghosts.